jonatanblockchain/neo-docker/README.md

 ## What?

-- Docker images for testing and interacting [NEO](http://neo.org/) blockchain.
+- Docker images for testing and interacting with [NEO](http://neo.org/) blockchain.
 - Docker images are ephemeral, at this moment persistence is not implemented. **The data (wallets/accounts/priv keys) won’t persist when that container is no longer running.**

 ## Quick Start